Born 1978 in Blida, Algeria

 Lives and works in Paris, France

-Preceded by a long immersion phase, each of Mohamed Bourouissa's projects builds a new, enunciated situation.
+Preceded by a long immersive phase, each of Mohamed Bourouissa's projects builds a new, enunciated situation.
 Unlike simplistic and false media constructions, the artist reintroduces complexity into the representation of the margins of hypervisibility.

 Location: Cockatoo Island